Locally normal subgroups of totally disconnected groups. Part I: General theory: Direct decomposition of locally normal subgroups

 \subsection{Local decomposition lattices}

+Let $(G,U)$ be a Hecke pair and let $H$ be a bounded C-stable locally normal subgroup of $G$.
+In this section, we will obtain Boolean algebras corresponding to the decomposition of finite index subgroups of $H$ into direct factors.

-\begin{lem} Let $G$ be a \tdlc group and let $H$ be a C-stable locally normal subgroup of $G$.
-Let $K$ be an abstract direct factor of $H$.
-Then $K$ is C-stable in $G$.
-Moreover $\CC_H(K)$ is the unique direct complement of $K$ in $H$ and $K = \CC^2_H(K)$, so in particular $K$ is a compact subgroup of $G$.\end{lem}
+\begin{lem} Let $(G,U)$ be a Hecke pair, let $H$ be a bounded locally normal subgroup of $G$ with trivial quasi-centre, let $K$ be a subgroup of $H$ of finite index and let $L$ be a direct factor of $K$.
+Then $L$ is C-stable in $(H,H)$.
+Moreover $\CC_K(L)$ is the unique direct complement of $L$ in $K$ and $L = \CC^2_K(L)$.